jon-harper/jon-harper.github.io/docs/abs/materials.md

 ---
-title: 3.
+title: Part 3.
 Material Comparisons
 summary: Comparison of commonly-printed materials.
 authors: Jon Harper
 date: 2023-05-19
 # hide: toc
 ---

-*ABS material properties and considerations in FDM 3D printing, page 3 of 3.*
+# Part 3: Material Comparisons

+## Alternatives

+Before substituting a more expensive or difficult-to-print material, consider a different formulation of ABS or a blend with additives.
+The simplest way to modify the characteristics of an ABS resin is to vary the ratio of the three ingredient monomers, and this is the reason different manufacturers offer ABS with varying properties.
+For the same reason, good filament manufacturers offer Technical Data Sheets on their products.

+### ASA and ABS Blends

+One issue with ABS is that it degrades under UV light (particularly direct sunlight).
+ASA is an alternative polymer that behaves much like ABS when printed, offers a higher heat tolerance, weather-resistance, and UV-stability.
+It is, however, more expensive than ABS, harder to source, and generally available in fewer colors.

+Instead of completely replacing with ASA or another filament, a blended resin can be used.
+Filament made from resin with additives can greatly enhance specific properties.
+Materials commonly added to ABS include PMMA (clarity), PC (heat resistance), and ASA (UV stability).

+### Fiber Fills

+Another option are fiber "fills".
+In the past five or so years, manufacturers began selling filaments with up to 30% fiber content.
+These glass- and [carbon-fiber](https://atomicfilament.com/collections/abs-3d-filament/products/carbon-fiber-ultra-black-abs) doped filaments have higher heat resistance, stiffness, and dimensional stability.
+Carbon-fiber-filled ABS (CF-ABS) is the most common form of ABS fill.

+Both CF-ABS and GF-ABS have similar print requirements to their non-filled counterparts, but notably require a hardened metal nozzle.
+Most FDM printers use brass for nozzles; the fibers are harder than brass and will erode a non-hardened nozzle.

+More ABS blends and alternatives are likely to make their way into filament.
+As FDM 3D printing popularity grew in the last decade, filament manufactures increased the variety of resins used to make filament.
+This trend will likely continue: plastic resin manufacturers sell a much wider array of resins than currently make their way into filaments.
+For example, Sabic distributes [more than 20 ABS resins grades](https://www.sabic.com/en/products/polymers/acrylonitrile-butadiene-styrene-abs/cycolac-resin).
+Larger filament manufacturers now carry filament in three or more ABS resin grades, but this is a far cry from Sabic's full catalogue.

 ## Material Comparisons

-Material composition varies between manufacturers and product lines.
-Filament manufacturers consider nozzle temperature when choosing a base resin, particularly for materials that have high requirements.
-As a result, the [Print Temperatures](#print-temperatures) section is a general guide developed by comparing multiple sources.
+Filament manufacturers consider nozzle temperature when choosing a base resin for their filament, particularly for materials that have high requirements.
+As a result, the [Print Temperatures](#print-temperatures) section contains averages developed from multiple sources.

 Values are sourced from [Polymaker](https://us.polymaker.com) for the remaining tables on this page.
-Polymaker's products include Technical Data Sheets, they carry a wide range of materials, and they are competitively priced.
+Polymaker was chosen because their products include Technical Data Sheets, they carry a wide range of materials, and they are competitively priced.

 ### Print Temperatures